Paul Dirac: Florida State University and University of Miami

-From September 1970 to January 1971, Dirac was a visiting professor at Florida State University in Tallahassee.
-During that time he was offered a permanent position there, which he accepted, becoming a full professor in 1972.
-Contemporary accounts of his time there describe it as happy except that he apparently found the summer heat oppressive and liked to escape from it to Cambridge.
+In 1969, Dirac was forced to retire from his chair at Cambridge, due to his age (67).
+Before his retirement he was offered a visiting position at the University of Miami in Coral Gables, Florida; he accepted, joining its newly formed Center for Theoretical Studies.
+In September 1970 he also accepted a visiting professor position at Florida State University in Tallahassee, Florida, and moved his family to Tallahassee.
+He accepted a position at FSU as a full professor in 1972.

+Contemporary accounts of his time in Tallahassee describe it as happy, except that he apparently found the summer heat oppressive and liked to escape from it to Cambridge.
 He would walk about a mile to work each day and was fond of swimming in one of the two nearby lakes (Silver Lake and Lost Lake), and was also more sociable than he had been at the University of Cambridge, where he mostly worked at home apart from giving classes and seminars.
 At Florida State, he would usually eat lunch with his colleagues before taking a nap.

-Dirac published over 60 papers in those last twelve years of his life, including a short book on general relativity.
+Dirac published over 60 papers at FSU during those last twelve years of his life, including a short book on general relativity.
 His last paper (1984), entitled "The inadequacies of quantum field theory," contains his final judgment on quantum field theory: "These rules of renormalisation give surprisingly, excessively good agreement with experiments.
 Most physicists say that these working rules are, therefore, correct.
 I feel that is not an adequate reason.
 Just because the results happen to be in agreement with observation does not prove that one's theory is correct."
 The paper ends with the words: "I have spent many years searching for a Hamiltonian to bring into the theory and have not yet found it.
 I shall continue to work on it as long as I can and other people, I hope, will follow along such lines."